ben8622/Data-Visualization/README.txt

 1.)Import .xlsx file with pd.ExcelFile()
 2.)Parse each sheet of the excel file into a seperate DataFrame with .parse()

-3.)Create a 2D numpy array with each of the data sets (this was because we wanted both of our data sets on the same graph for boxplots) 4.)Use the numpy array to create boxplots with .boxplot() 5.)Stylize
+3.)Create a 2D numpy array using each of the data sets (this was because we wanted both of our data sets on the same graph for boxplots) 4.)Use the numpy array to create boxplots with .boxplot() 5.)Stylize
 6.)Save it as a .png

-7.)Create 2 numpy arrays with a single DataFrame 8.)Use these numpy arrays to create a bar graph with matplotlib.bar() 9.)Stylize
+7.)Create 2 seperate numpy arrays with a single DataFrame 8.)Use these numpy arrays to create a bar graph with matplotlib.bar() 9.)Stylize
 10.)Save it as a .png